zahraetemad/pressure-diffusivity-simulation/README.md

 # 2D Pressure Diffusivity Simulation

-MATLAB coursework code for pressure diffusivity in a homogeneous 2D porous medium.
+MATLAB code for pressure diffusivity in a homogeneous 2D porous medium.

 The program implements: